 The duct is minimally dilated but a small echogenic, shadow casting calculus is seen in its distal end.
 An ERCP and stone retrieval is required.
 Cholecystectomy to prevent recurrence is also required.

-Think about what are you looking for before you scan.
-Then look really carefully for those things.
-PARA This was a case of painful obstructive jaundice.
+This was a case of painful obstructive jaundice.
 The intermittent nature of the pain made choledocholithiasis most likely.
-So I was primarily looking for a gallstone in the CBD – but keeping an open mind to other possibilities.
+So I was primarily looking for a gallstone in the CBD – always keeping an open mind to other possibilities.

 The small gallstones in the GB were easily seen, and further increased the probability of a small stone in the CBD.
 I measured the size of the CBD – at 8mm it was dilated.
 I looked for intrahepatic duct dilation – not much.
 Then followed the CBD to its distal end.
 The stone was subtle but definite, with the most obvious indicator of the actual stone the posterior acoustic shadowing.